Life When You Know Your Why

 Don’t be afraid to learn your why.
 It was hard for me to write it out because of the skewed beliefs I had, and I shunned my soul, my true self.
 If we have that separation going on inside us, it’s tough to know what your why is.

-Most of us have had painful experiences that stick to us, things that define us in a way that we sometimes live through the lens of pain instead of living as our authentic selves.
+Though painful experiences can stick to us, they also define us in a way that we sometimes live through the lens of pain instead of living as our authentic selves.
 That is because the damage done creates scars, and just like when our skin develops a scar, depending on the depth, it could continue to hurt for years.
 It’s when we acknowledge the bad stuff that we can work on filling ourselves up with the good stuff we need to honor our whys.

 Life, growing up, getting older, is a gift.
 Once we appreciate every single day as a gift, we’re on our way to living a damn wonderful life!

 Thank you for spending your time reading these words.
 I write them to inspire change for the better.
-I write these blogs to help us all live happier lives.
-It’s my pleasure to share what I’ve learned, and I am grateful for this opportunity to do so.
+I am grateful for this opportunity to do so.

 To your why,